1944 NCAA basketball tournament

-The 1944 NCAA basketball tournament involved eight schools playing in single-elimination play to determine the national champion of men's NCAA Division I college basketball.
-It began on March 24, 1944, and ended with the championship game on March 28 in New York City.
+The 1944 NCAA basketball tournament involved eight schools playing in single-elimination play to determine the national champion of the 1943–44 NCAA men's basketball season.
+The 6th annual edition of the tournament began on March 24, 1944, and ended with the championship game on March 28, at Madison Square Garden in New York City.
 A total of nine games were played, including a third place game in each region.

 Utah, coached by Vadal Peterson, won the national title with a 42–40 victory in the final game over Dartmouth, coached by Earl Brown.
 Arnie Ferrin of Utah was named the tournament's Most Outstanding Player.
-Utah became the first team to play in both the NIT and NCAA tournament in the same season.
+Utah became the third team to play in both the NIT and NCAA tournament in the same season.
 Utah was given a second chance to play in the NCAA Tournament after a March 1944 automobile accident killed a coaching aide and seriously injured two players on the Arkansas team.

-Utah's winning team featured Wataru Misaka, who later joined the New York Knicks to become the first person of color to play in modern professional basketball.
+Utah's winning team featured Wataru Misaka, who later joined the New York Knicks to become the first person of color (in his case, being an Asian-American by being of Japanese descent) to play in modern professional basketball.